Ejostol/Falling-Stands-/paper.md

        license="Image created by author, no permissions needed." url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0122.JPG?raw=true">

 <param ve-image
-       label="A landslide caused by a windstorm at a Cryptomeria plantation, destabilizing the hillside" license="public domain"
+       label="A landslide caused by a windstorm at a Cryptomeria plantation.
+The soil around the shallow roots of the trees is easily destabilized during periods of high winds and heavy rain.
+Image by authors, 2019." license="Image by authors, no permission needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0122.JPG?raw=true">

 Transitioning to more diverse forestry species and practices is a lengthy process.
 In order for the eighty species of deciduous hardwood trees that grow in Japan to take root on plantations that have been planted in conifer monocultures, the seeds must blow in and have adequate sunlight to establish.
 Areas that have been completely cleared for Cryptomeria plantations resist diversification, as there are no local sources of seeds.[^36] Even on abandoned plantation sites, regenerating cedars compete with spontaneously growing species, making it difficult for new woody plants to establish.[^37] In order to increase the number of forest species, the entire landscape of Japan, not just the individual plantations, need to be managed and diversified.